 The details of each user state are displayed on six ‘cards’.
 Each card shows the definition of each state, the number of users in that state and the change over the selected time period.
 Changes are represented by a percentage value and an arrow that indicates if the number has increased or decreased.
 Each card also includes a menu that enables you to target the users in that state with an in-app message, push notification or conversation campaign.

 The numbers that display for each state reflect the total number of users who match the criteria.
 The data is refreshed on a daily basis.
 This is not a daily active user (DAU) or monthly active user (MAU) count, but a total user count as of the time and date displayed beneath the Active User Base title.
 By default, each card also displays the percentage change from seven days ago; however, you can change this on the User Lifecycle Settings screen to compare against 30 days ago or 24 hours ago.

 To target users within a lifecycle state:

 Step 1: On the relevant lifecycle card, select the menu icon.

 Step 2: Select the type of campaign you would like to create:

 Step 3: Complete the Overview and Add Content screens for the campaign workflow of choice.
 For more information on how to create each campaign type, select one of the links below:

-Step 4: On the Set Target screen of the workflow, the selected lifecycle state is automatically included as one of the audience filters.
-To create additional audience filters, select ADD FILTER and the type of data and related filters and operators you want to base your filter on.
-For detailed information on the data types and filter descriptions, see About Audience Filters.
+Step 4: On the Set Target screen of the workflow, the selected lifecycle state is automatically included as one of the Define Target Audience filters.
+To create additional audience filters, select the Custom Audience tab and then select the type of data and related filters and operators you want to base your filter on.
+For detailed information on the data types and filter descriptions, see Segment and audience filters.

 Step 5: Set the message display triggers and campaign goals as required then select Save as Draft: Preview & Test to proceed.

 Step 6: On the Preview & Test screen, QA test and schedule or launch the campaign as required.

 30 Day view